YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 2. For each model, plot the estimated mean and 90% confidence interval of the mean, overlaid on the raw data.
 How the predictions differ across the models ?

 3. Make a plot of the averaged predictions (averaged on the three best models).
 How these averaged predictions differ from the predictions of the best model (i.e., the model with the lowest AIC) ?

-4. Compute the out-of-sample deviance of each model.

-5. Compare the out-of-sample deviance values computed above to the AIC values.
-Based on the deviance values, which model makes the best predictions ?
-Is the AIC a good estimator of the out-of-sample deviance ?

 Solution - question 1
 ========================================================